leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 ---

 # **Intro**
-In Part 1 of the post, I went over the motivation and intuition for fine-tuning pLMs; distinguished task-adaptive fine-tuning from domain-adaptive pretraining; introduced parameter-efficient fine-tuning; and briefly introduced the Huggingface libraries.
+In Part 1 of the post, I went over the motivation and intuition for fine-tuning pLMs; distinguished task-adaptive fine-tuning from domain-adaptive pretraining; introduced parameter-efficient fine-tuning; briefly introduced the Huggingface libraries; and set the goals for allowing various pLMs and prediction head to be used as plug-and-play.
 This post will be go more in-depth into examples of fine-tuning pLMs with Huggingface libraries.
-Specifically, we will cover:
+Specifically, I will cover:
 1. **Practical examples and workflow of fine-tuning code with Huggingface libraries**
 2. **Parameter-efficient fine-tuning with Hugginface PEFT library**

 # **Code for full parameter fine-tuning**
-Below, I will show code examples for four the steps necessary for pLM fine-tuning.
+Below, I will show code examples for the four steps necessary for pLM fine-tuning.

 1. Defining the prediction head to be used with pLM
 2. Defining the main model that wires pLM and task model together